vFredo/dotfiles/README.md

 but you can steal it and modified if you want to.
 There is a `install` script to configure the files, to see the options run `./install --help`.
 This script creates backup copies of the current configurations that you have, but if the file that is trying to change is a symbolic link, then, if you want, the script removes it.
-For the moment, most dependencies have to be install by hand.
+For the moment, most dependencies of the OS have to be install by hand.

 ## ❖ Features
 * Bspwm config files.
   * Polybar config.
 * Rofi configurations.
-* Zathura (PDF reader) config.
 * Neovim config files.
 * Tmux config.
 * Kitty terminal configuration.